 Of our 2019 graduates who responded to an outcomes survey, 91% were employed, attending grad school, in military service, or volunteering within 6 months of graduation.

 Living Our Mission

-- Our students typically give more than 178,000 service hours each year to volunteer projects here and across the world.
+- Our students, faculty, and staff typically give more than 178,000 service hours each year to volunteer projects here and across the world.

 Guided by a Vision

 - Our faculty and staff assist more than 114 organizations, serving as members on volunteer boards and committees.

 - We value diversity and learning from each other.
 Our community includes students of various religious, ethnic, cultural, and socio-economic backgrounds.

 - You get the attention you deserve with committed, caring professors who strive to make your college journey a success.

 - St. Ambrose University is accredited by the Higher Learning Commission, for starters.
 Most of our undergraduate and graduate programs are individually accredited, too, which means you get a high-quality education backed by the resources, facilities, and experiences to help you thrive.

 Core Mission Values and Guiding Principles